florentc/daml-capstone-univ/README.md

 ### III.
 Challenge(s)

-* In the initial design, the `GatherReviews` choice performed a lookup for all the `Review` contracts onchain, based on their `(university, student, teacher)` key, iterating on the *teachers*.
+* In the initial design, the `GatherReviews` choice performed a lookup for all the `Review` contracts on ledger, based on their `(university, student, teacher)` key, iterating on the *teachers*.
 I realised that it was possible for an observer to fetch, but not lookup by key. `Review` contracts would have needed the university as a key maintainer, and in turn as a signatory,